 - A case could also be made for Skullomania and Shadowgeist, the later of whom made his debut in the second game.

 - Put on a Bus: Akuma, Blair, and Allen in all the entries after EX Plus α.
-Hayate was retired in the arcade version of EX2 Plus in order to get around a ban in South Korea that prevented the depiction of samurai-like characters in media, but the PS1 port brought him back as an unlockable fighter.
+Hayate was retired from the arcade version of EX2 Plus in order to get around a ban in South Korea that prevented the depiction of samurai-like characters in media, but the PS1 port brought him back as an unlockable fighter.

 - Retcon: The original backstories for most of the new characters featured ties to numerous established Street Fighter characters (Hokuto is a student of the Bushin school of ninjutsu, Doctrine Dark was a former subordinate of Guile who was injured by Rolento, Jack is a former Shadaloo enforcer, Allen lost to Ken once, Pullum Purna's family has ties to Shadaloo and Darun is a rival to both Zangief and Victor Ortega).
 In Street Fighter EX2, all of these backstories were rewritten to downplay and even contradict these connections (such as claiming that Hokuto and Kairi's school is known as the Mizukami style and that Doctrine Dark's insanity was due to him being raised as a child mercenary) once it was established that Arika owned all of the new characters.
 Capcom's CFN website would later take elements from both backstories, i.e. saying Hokuto is descended from Bushin ninjas as well as being an heir to the Mizukami clan.